-Elementary
+Middle & High School Elementary Counseling and direction with the student.
 Counseling and direction with the student.

-Verbal reprimand/warning

-Parental contact

-Parent conference

-Confiscation of item (with or without return

-to parent)

-Time out

-Written apology

-Special work assignment

-Withdrawal of privileges which may include, but not be limited to, computer access,

-participation in extracurricular activities, bus

-riding privilege, etc.
+Verbal reprimand/warning Verbal reprimand/warning Parental contact Parental contact Parent conference Parent conference Confiscation of item (with or without return to parent) Confiscation of item (with or without return to parent) Time out Time out Written apology Written apology Special work assignment Special work assignment Withdrawal of privileges which may include, but not be limited to, computer access, participation in extracurricular activities, bus riding privilege, and/or parking privileges, etc. Withdrawal of privileges which may include, but not be limited to, computer access, participation in extracurricular activities, bus riding privilege, etc. Return of property, payment for same (parent responsibility if a minor), or restitution for damages.
 Return of property, payment for same (parent responsibility) or restitution for damages.

-Behavior plan/contract

-Lunch detention

-Detention (before or after school)
+Behavior plan/contract Behavior plan/contract Lunch detention Lunch detention Detention (before or after school) Detention (before or after school) Extended Friday or Saturday detention (if available) Referral to guidance.
+In-school suspension (if available).
+Not to be used for attendance or tardiness.
+Repeated infractions will be handled progressively and result in higher level consequences.
+Other school-based consequences as deemed appropriate by administration.
+Other school-based consequences as deemed appropriate by administration.
 Referral to guidance.
 Repeated infractions will be handled progressively and result in higher level consequences.

-Other school-based consequences as deemed appropriate by administration.

 Referral to MTSS team (3 referrals at ES level): referrals will result in a referral to the MTSS (Multi-Tiered System of Support) Team for a review of student success to make recommendations for interventions and supports.

-Class change
+Referral to MTSS team: referrals will result in a referral to the MTSS (Multi-Tiered System of Support) Team for a review of student success to make recommendations for interventions and supports.
+Class change Schedule change (if possible and appropriate) 1

-^{}The above response and sanctions are not listed in a specific or progressive order.
+The above response and sanctions are not listed in a specific or progressive order.